alexthecat123/ESProFile/README.md

 ![IMG_1489](https://github.com/user-attachments/assets/e6ddb9e4-1dec-4146-b18f-54908e1c803c)

+Thanks to a nice little design by wottle on TinkerDifferent, you can 3D-print a case for your external ESProFile if you'd like!
+Just download the files in the hw/cad/External_Case folder and open them in your slicer to see what they look like.
+You'll be looking at two different versions of the case: one that has vents and another that doesn't.
+Just pick whichever one you prefer, and print the Case_Top and Case_Bottom for that version.
+Any material and print settings should be fine, although you might want to use supports if your printer is utterly terrible at bridging.
+Then your ESProFile should just slide right in, and you can secure it with a drop or two of hot glue (or not at all if you're okay with it rattling around a bit).
+Don't worry, I'm adding mounting holes to the board so that we'll have a much better solution than hot glue in the near future!
+The top should press-fit in place, and the finished product should look like one of the two cases in the following picture, depending on whether you picked the vented or unvented version:

+PHOTO

 If you made the internal version, then you'll probably want to mount it inside your Lisa's drive cage!
+There are two main ways to do this: my (somewhat questionable) original way, and a much improved 3D-printed mounting system designed by JustDaveIII on LisaList2.
+The only downside to the 3D-printed system is that the drive status LED doesn't line up with the little lens thing on the Lisa's front panel if you use it, so it's much harder to see drive activity than with my original method, but other than that it's pretty much perfect!
+His design also lets you mount your external ESProFile internally, if you ever wanted to do that for some reason.

-First, remove any hard disk that's already in there, and then use two M3 x 10mm bolts and six M3 nuts to attach ESProFile to the side of your drive cage, using two of the original mounting holes for the Widget and the two large holes in the bottom of the ESProFile board.
+If you want do things my original way, then remove any hard disk that's already in the drive bay, and then use two M3 x 10mm bolts and six M3 nuts to attach ESProFile to the side of your drive cage, using two of the original mounting holes for the Widget and the two large holes in the bottom of the ESProFile board.
 I got my nuts and bolts from [this assortment on Amazon](https://www.amazon.com/dp/B0BN297MP5).
 You'll want to mount ESProFile using the two frontmost holes on the right side of the drive cage, so that the status LED shines through the little transparent lens on your Lisa's front panel that the original Widget status LED also lined up with.
 Put the bolts through from the outside of the cage, and then screw a stack of two nuts onto the other side of each bolt.
 These will serve as standoffs to keep ESProFile from touching the side of the cage.
 Then slide ESProFile over the portion of the bolts that are still sticking out, and secure it in place with your final two nuts.
 I know this probably isn't the best mounting solution out there, but I've never claimed to be great with mounting hardware, so feel free to do something else if you have a better idea!
 Once you're done, it should look like the following pictures:

 ![IMG_1490](https://github.com/user-attachments/assets/937983e4-920b-4883-bd9f-0778829440d0)

 ![IMG_1475](https://github.com/user-attachments/assets/bc143815-9c61-4cf8-9d1e-009c586f10ed)

+If you want to use JustDaveIII's 3D-printed bracket, then grab the files from the hw/cad/Drive_Bay_Mounts folder and open them in your slicer of choice.
+If you're planning on mounting an internal ESProFile (the most likely case), then just slice ESProFile_Widget_Bracket.stl.
+But if you're planning on mounting an external ESProFile board internally, then slice ESProFile_Widget_Bracket.stl as well as two copies of ESProFile_External_Drive_Bay_Mount.stl.
+Then go ahead and print them out (the files are so simple that pretty much any material and settings will work).
+Then, in the case of the internal ESProFile, you can mount it straight to the Widget bracket using three M3 bolts and nuts.
+If you've got an external ProFile, you'll first want to slide it into the grooves on the two small brackets that you printed, and then bolt the small brackets to the Widget bracket using four M3 nuts and bolts.
+Then use three M2 nuts and bolts to secure the Widget bracket to the right side (when looking at it from the front) of your drive cage.
+When mounted in this configuration, things will look like the following two pictures, depending on whether you followed this procedure with the internal or external version of ESProFile:

+PHOTOS

 Once it's installed, just connect the Widget data cable to the connector on the board labeled Widget Data, and connect the Widget power cable to the connector labeled Widget Power.
 Note that the top four pins on the Widget power cable are unused, so align the bottom of the Widget power cable with the bottom of the connector.
 If you instead have a Lisa 2/5 that's set up for use with a Sun20, you'll still connect your data cable to the Widget Data connector, but for power, you'll connect your spare Twiggy cable to the header labeled Twiggy Power, just like how your Sun20 was wired up.